nihlton/react-imperial-modal/README.md

 ## Note:
 the **modal** argument should be defined ahead of time, since its reference is used to both open and close the modal.
-Defining the modal within the `openModal` function call will result in a permenent (unclosable) modal.
-Maybe you're into that, i don't know.
+Defining the modal within the `openModal` function call will mean you can't close the modal programatically.
+The user can still close it by clicking the back drop, or hitting the escape key.

 ## Advanced Usage